mpolitano/bounded-exhaustive-api-testgen/README.md

   - `AvlTree`: avl1.AvlTree (`AVL`)
   - `TreeSet`: rbt.TreeSet (`RBT`)
   - `BinomialHeap`: bheap.BinomialHeap (`BinHeap`)
+  - `SinglyLinkedList`: list.SinglyLinkedList (`SLList`)
+  - `DoubleLinkedList`: cdlist.LinkedList (`DLList`)
+  - `NodeCachingLinkedList`: cList.NodeCachingLinkedList (`NCL`)

 Note: The text that is inside parentheses in each case, corresponds to the short names used in **Table 1** of **Section 4.1** of the paper, to identify each case study.
+Furthemore, it is worth mentioning that some of the case studies may not be present in the aforementioned table of the paper but in replication package that accompanies the paper.

 ### Running all experiments from a single benchmark (slow)